Maximum A Posteriori Direction-of-Arrival Estimation via Mixed-Integer Semidefinite Programming: Generalization to the Sparse MAP Estimation with Nonuniform Source Variances

 where the square root operation is performed elementwise and $\rho_k$ represents the regularization weight for the squared Euclidean norm of the $k$th row of $\vect{X}$.
 Similar to problem~\eqref{prob:MMVL20IP1}, the matrix $ \bD(\bu) $ is not required in the regularization in~\eqref{prob:MMVL20IP_rowwise1} because the rows of $ \bX $ that are not selected by $ \mat{D}(\bu) $ are not involved in the data fitting term and will be enforced to be all-zero by the minimization of the row norm.

 Likewise, problem~\eqref{prob:MMVL20IP_rowwise1} can be concentrated with respect to $\vect{X}$ and then reformulated by the matrix inversion lemma as the following integer program

 where $\oslash$ denotes the elementwise division.
-The integer program in~\eqref{prob:MMVL20IP_rowwise2} can be further written as MISDP problems similar to~\eqref{prob:MMVL20MISDP} and~\eqref{prob:MMVL20MISDP2} by applying the same reformulation technique as in Section~\ref{sec:problem}.
+The integer program in~\eqref{prob:MMVL20IP_rowwise2} can be further written as MISDP problems similar to~\eqref{prob:MMVL20MISDP} and~\eqref{prob:MMVL20MISDP2}.
 Likewise, the MISDP reformulation is solved exactly by the SCIP-SDP solver or approximately by the randomized rounding Algorithm~\ref{algo1}, as discussed in Section~\ref{sec:solution}.
 The details of the generalization of the MISDP reformulation and the solution approach for the sparse MAP estimation problem in~\eqref{prob:MMVL20IP_rowwise1} with nonuniform source variances are omitted due to space limitations.